emjin/ucsc-pynome/README.md

 UCSC Pynome can be used to download sequences and liftover coordinates.
 It contains three submodules: Genome, Sequence, and SequenceSet.

 The Genome class is used to get top level data.
-For example, it is possible to list all the genomes available in the UCSC database:
+For example, it is possible to list all the genomes available in the UCSC database for a given organism:

 ```
-print(Genome.list_genomes())
+print(Genome.list_genomes("human"))
 ```

+This would output: ['hg16', 'hg17', 'hg18', 'hg19', 'hg38']

 It is also possible to download an entire genome or an entire chromosome from the browser.
 For example, the following code downloads the sequences of a list of mammals into a folder called "mammals", excluding chromosomes such as chrUn_XXX.